By M.K. Styllinski

 Part of the problem with Waldheim’s denial of his own history is the access he had to military information, special briefings, reconnaissance reports, logistics and statistics.
 As an intelligence officer he was at the sharp end of covert operations.
 This was best represented by his position as an “O3” officer which: “… were the army’s best informed men.”
 Walter Kay’s research reveals that Yugoslavian authorities accused Waldheim of involvement in the destruction of villages and massacring civilians, stating: “Orders were planned in detail with the cooperation of the [intelligence] unit at the army corps headquarters, and in particular with the collaboration of Lieutenant Waldheim.”
 They relied on numerous direct witnesses including three officers from General Loehr’s staff who confirmed Waldheim’s job was “to offer suggestions for reprisals, the fate of prisoners of war and imprisoned civilians.”

-After the war in 1947 Waldheim’s record was formally presented to UN War Crimes Commission by the Yugoslav delegation.
+Two years after the war Waldheim’s record was formally presented to UN War Crimes Commission by the Yugoslav delegation.
 75 percent of Yugoslav prosecution requests were rejected by the British-chaired UN Commission.
 Yet the following year prosecution was recommended in part from British and US veterans’ eyewitness reports and persistent allegations of “putting hostages to death and murder.”
 And here’s where Waldheim managed to get away with the biggest conjuring trick of his life, which would eventually result in the helmsman ship of the United Nations.

 After the summer of 1945 where he had spent most of it in a POW camp he cut a deal with Anglo-American Intel and offered all he knew.
 In return, Waldheim gained safe passage back to Austria and a new life knowing that various intelligence agents had powerful bargaining chips over his destiny.
 With the War Crimes Commission concluded by the end of the 1940s with over 36,000 accused Nazi criminals dismissed without trial communism took over as the new bogeyman and Nazis disappeared into the system.
 His fate was very much in their hands.
 Like the Nazis of Operation Paperclip and those that fled to Brazil and Argentina it was life that could be both lucrative and powerful provided you would play ball.
 Waldheim was no different to many who had their war experiences washed cleaned in return for determining policy for vested interests.
 The next step was to get Waldheim into a position where he could be useful.